tessel/t1-docs/tutorials/diy_module_creation.md

   3. Since we're using the double-wide, you could use a GPIO pin from the adjacent port and have use of both LED and RST
   4. Connect SCE (chip select) to ground, which frees up a GPIO so you can control both LED and RST.
 Holding the chip select low, however, makes it so that **no other SPI device** (including other Tessel modules that use SPI e.g., the Camera module) can be connected to the Tessel on any other port.

-I decided to go with option 1 because there isn't really a need to reset the screen in most cases and it allows control of the backlight with a GPIO pin.
+We decided to go with option 1 because there isn't really a need to reset the screen in most cases and it allows control of the backlight with a GPIO pin.
 This is another great thing about custom modules.
 You can design it however you want to fit your project needs.
-I hooked everything up using the [Graphic LCD Hookup Guide](https://learn.sparkfun.com/tutorials/graphic-lcd-hookup-guide).
+We hooked everything up using the [Graphic LCD Hookup Guide][screen_hookup_guide].

 And here is what the module looks like soldered to the double-wide proto-module.